fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-All this code should make sense at this stage.

-> ASIDE: In general, the resolver method implementations in this post are the most simple implementations possible - the post is very long as it is so I'm trying to keep it simple.
-They could (and likely should) be improved by adding validation logic to make sure that the data we're saving to the database meets our requirements and perhaps also adding better error checking code.
-These possible improvements are outside the scope of this tutorial.

-We're almost done, just three more resolvers to go!
-Let's keep coding!
+I'll leave it up to you to complete the implementations of the remaining Author resolver methods.

 ### mutationResolver CreateBook, UpdateBook and DeleteBook methods

-We've done the bulk of the work required to create and update books previously in our implementation of the `TxQuerent` interface.
-We therefore just need to connect the previously created methods to the respective resolvers.
-Here's the code for the resolvers:
+We've done the bulk of the work required to create and update books previously in our implementation of the `Repository` interface.
+We therefore just need to connect the previously created `Repository` methods to the respective resolvers.
+Here's the code for the `CreateBook` resolver, for example:

 ```go
 func (r *mutationResolver) CreateBook(ctx context.Context, data BookInput) (*pg.Book, error) {